Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 What is stuffed butternut squash?

-Stuffed butternut squash is one of our favorite recipes when we have people over for dinner or celebrate a memorable holiday with our family.
+Stuffed butternut squash is one of our favorite lentil recipes when we have people over for dinner.
+It’s a delicious plant-based recipe with seasonal ingredients during fall and winter.

-You can make the filling with canned lentils or with dry green or brown lentils that you previously cooked in water until tender.
+You can make the filling with canned or dried green or brown lentils you cooked in water until tender.

 Quantities are in the recipe box at the bottom of the page.